Unless we ourselves are The Barbarians …

 Waiting for the Barbarians in a Garbage Time of History and MAGADU — Kubla Khan, Xanadu & the 2024 American presidential election extended our series Spectres & Souls, which followed the 6 January Insurrection in Washington and the inauguration of Joseph Biden as the 46th President of the United States.

 We introduced Spectres & Souls with a two-part essay titled Better Angels, Persistent Demons in which we traced some of the forces in contemporary American politics and culture back to the New Deal of the 1930s, the John Birch Society in the 1950s and the rise of what has long been identified as American Christian fascism.
 We also noted some eerie parallels between conservative thought in the United States and Chinese thinkers and ideologues in the 1980s.
-As many people ‘are plunged into an anticipatory grief’ (Moira Donegan’s expression), we would encourage our readers to familiarise themselves with the group Southern Christian Leadership Conference and figures like Fred C. Koch, William F. Buckley Jr., Patrick J. Buchanan, Pat Robertson, and Norman Podhoretz, among others (see also Tim Alberta, The Ideas Made It, But I Didn’t, Politico Magazine, May/June 2017).
-In contrast to this clutch of conservatives, writers like Gore Vidal remain of vital, and unsettling, relevance (see, for example, Gore Vidal: The United States of Amnesia).
+As many people ‘are plunged into an anticipatory grief’ (Moira Donegan’s expression), we would encourage our readers to familiarise themselves with the group Southern Christian Leadership Conference, the Powell Memo of 1971, and figures like Fred C. Koch, William F. Buckley Jr., Patrick J. Buchanan, Pat Robertson, and Norman Podhoretz, among others (see also Tim Alberta, The Ideas Made It, But I Didn’t, Politico Magazine, May/June 2017).
+Long ago, Newt Gingrich and Karl (‘the Architect’) Rove identified the power of grievance in post-Reagan politics and turned government disfunction into a powerful weapon of war.
+In contrast to this clutch of darkly canny conservatives, writers like Gore Vidal remain of vital, and unsettling, relevance (see, for example, Gore Vidal: The United States of Amnesia).
+Then, of course, there is Bernie Sanders, the Cassandra of Congress.

-From our Antipodean perch, it would appear that we are in a time that can neatly summed up as FAFO —
+From our Antipodean perch, it would appear that we are in a time that might neatly be summed up in the shorthand term FAFO —

 Fuck around and find out.